Updated on January 25, 2020 by Asher Fergusson

 In addition to all these physical items definitely make sure to bring: an open heart & mind, patience, a balanced sense of humor and an adventurous spirit!

 Unfortunately, Mexican pickpockets love targeting unsuspecting tourists.
 This easily concealable little neck wallet will keep all your valuables safe including your passport, smartphone, credit cards, cash, ID and travel documents.
-It also comes with RFID blocking material so e-thieves can’t steal your info from a distance.
+It also comes with RFID blocking material so E-thieves can’t steal your info from a distance.
 It’s perfect for going through international airports!

 This case is amazing.
 I honestly would not go to the beach or poolside without it.
 Everyone is aware that getting your phone wet is a no-no, but few people realize how even a little bit of sand can really mess up your phone’s camera.
 Sadly, I experienced this firsthand when sand granules scratched my lens.